momagic5/cloudcentersuite/Content/WebServer/Wildfly/README.md

     WildFly is a open source Web Server which gives you the ability to deploy Java/J2EE Web applications.

-	WildFly Application Server is configured in Port 8080, and Java/J2EE web application will work on default Port 9990.
+	WildFly Application Server is configured in Port 8080, and administrator console will work on default Port 9990.

     Please refer the below link for more details.